runabol/tork/README.md

 # Parallel Tasks

-It is possible to run a collection of tasks by wrapping them in a `parallel` task.
+To run a group of tasks concurrently, wrap them in a `parallel` task.
 Example:

 ```yaml
 - name: a parallel task